nisisiyishou/matrix-elimination-optimizations/README.md

 # Matrix Elimination Optimizations

 High-performance C and MPI implementations of Gaussian elimination with partial pivoting, using cache blocking, loop unrolling, OpenMP, and MPI block-cyclic distribution.
-Includes performance reports and usage examples.

 ---